crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 Also, when writing the debugger, i found that parslet is not opal compatible and that doesn't seem to be changing.
 So, casting the net, i found Citrus which is small and clean without *any* runtime dependency (a great feat).
 Citrus has a grammar, and i find at least it looks nicer than the ruby grammar code.
-So for saml it will probably be that and as small a syntax as i can get away with.
+So for bosl it will probably be that and as small a syntax as i can get away with.

 ### Interoperability